orlandokohjy/smart_agent/README.md

 - Python 3

 ## How to use
-- Execute the python file with starting year and ending year
+- Execute the python file with starting and ending year of birth
 - Eg. python smartAgent.py 1970 2000

 ## Disclaimer